 The Ghyllgrove nursing home in Ghyllgrove, which is run by the private healthcare company Bupa and has nearly 170 residents, was inspected by the CQC after complaints were made.
 A large number of problems were outlined in the resulting inspection report, such as the following:

-• Some areas of the home in a state of disrepair, including showers with rusty handrails and faulty light switches
+- Some areas of the home are in a state of disrepair, including showers with rusty handrails and faulty light switches

-• Three weeks taken to refer a malnourished elderly person to a dietician
+- Three weeks are taken to refer a malnourished elderly person to a dietician

-• Care records and assessments not being updated in line with residents’ changing needs
+- Care records and assessments are not being updated in line with residents’ changing needs

 Due to these many issues, the CQC issued Bupa with a formal warning, ordering it to make urgent improvements.
 As it was clear from the inspection report that levels of care training urgently needed to be improved, Bupa Care Homes has decided to retrain all staff at the Ghyllgrove nursing home.